RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #48

+Vitamin C/D consumed...
+I'm actually going to have a bowl of cereal instead.
+I have options now that we went grocery shopping!!!
+YAY!!!

 ## #47

 Took a standing shower this morning and had no need to sit down which is a good